hesoru/BetterReads/README.md

 #### Stretch Goals
 - _The user’s rich-text input is analyzed using natural language processing (NLP), to identify semantic similarities between keywords in the user’s input and book descriptions._ – **Completed**.
 Viewable in /nlpsearch page.
 - _Summarize book reviews.
 Possibly identify if the user’s overall sentiment on a specific book is positive or negative & possibly find common themes among reviews for a book (ie. clustering)._ – **Dropped**.
-We don't have enough time to impliment this feature before deadline.
+We did't have enough time to implement this feature before the deadline.
 - _Ability to scrape book data and add new books to the database._ – **Dropped**.
-We don't have enough time to impliment this feature before deadline.
+We did't have enough time to implement this feature before the deadline.
 - _Users can create a non-existent book in the app and add related information._ – **Dropped**.
-We don't have enough time to impliment this feature before deadline.
+We did't have enough time to implement this feature before the deadline.
 - _Allow users to post current reads on their profiles.
 Let users post or mark what they’re currently reading.
 Optionally timestamp or add commentary._ – **In-development**.
 This feature requires significant database and UI refactoring and is being developed on a separate branch.
 It will be merged into `main` upon successful completion within the project timeline.